ASE-Workshop-2023/tutorial/_episodes/05-in-built-calculators.md

 ~~~
 {: .output}

-This will not change even if the Atoms object is modified and properties are recalculated.
+- Importantly, this will not change even if the `Atoms` object is modified and properties are recalculated.

 > ## Warning
 > This is a new feature and does not yet work well for all calculators.
 {: .callout}

-#### Lennard-Jones
+### The Lennard-Jones potential can be used to model the interaction between two non-bonding atoms or molecules

-The classic [Lennard-Jones potential](https://en.wikipedia.org/wiki/Lennard-Jones_potential) is implemented in `ase.calculators.lj`.
-You can set the $\epsilon$ and $\sigma$ parameters in the Calculator constructor:
+- The classic [Lennard-Jones potential](https://en.wikipedia.org/wiki/Lennard-Jones_potential) is implemented in `ase.calculators.lj`.
+- You can set the $\epsilon$ and $\sigma$ parameters in the Calculator constructor:

 ~~~
 from ase.calculators.lj import LennardJones